 There's been a lot of firsts for my little munchkin, including her first Easter and first try of 'real' food!

-Mia also met her Aunty N for the first time just before Easter.
-N had been living in Canada since last May so she missed out on just about the entire pregnancy and Mia's first 4 months but she's been making up for lost time since.
+Punky also met her Aunty N for the first time just before Easter.
+N had been living in Canada since last May so she missed out on just about the entire pregnancy and Punky's first 4 months but she's been making up for lost time since.

 Last night though was a trial.
 It took an hour to get her to sleep and then she woke about 1:30am and just would not go back to sleep, so finally at about quarter past three, when I just couldn't take the screaming and cold of sitting beside her cot I took her in to my bed and gave her a big feed, to which she fell back into such a deep sleep I was able to put her down a couple of times to get an extra blanket for her bed before I carried her back to her room, something that doesn't happen very often (she usually just wakes up the minute you put her down).